 Unlike a data warehouse that stores enterprise-wide data, a data mart includes information related to a particular department or subject area.
-For instance, sales data mart may contain data related to products, clients, and sales only.
-Let’s define data marts and get a proper understanding of the question, ‘what is a data mart in a data warehouse?’
+For instance, a sales data mart may contain data related to products, clients, and sales only.
+Read this blog to develop a better understanding of these departmental data repositories.

-Data marts are defined as the smaller version of the data warehouse that deals with one single matter.
+Data marts are a subset of the data warehouse that deals with one single matter.
 They are often constructed and managed by a single business department.
-Since they are subject-oriented, data marts typically take data from only a small number of sources, which could be internal operational systems, a centralized data repository, or external sources.
-Data marts are usually condensed and less intricate than data warehouses, making data marts easier to construct and maintain.
+Since they are subject-oriented, they typically take data from only a small number of sources, which could be internal operational systems, data lake, a centralized data repository, or external sources.
+They are usually condensed and less intricate than data warehouses, which makes them easier to construct and maintain.

-Now that we’ve understood the data mart definition, we’ll cover three different types of data marts and their uses.
-We’ll also illustrate a step-by-step guide on how to implement a data mart for your business.
+Now that we’ve understood what they are, we will look at the three different types of data mart examples, their uses, and how they simplify data management.
+We’ll also illustrate a step-by-step guide on how to implement a department-specific repository of data for your specific business.

-Before we discuss the various types of data marts, let’s briefly look at some of the benefits of data marts and why they are necessary for a data-driven business.
+Before we discuss their various types, let’s briefly look at the benefits of data marts and why they are necessary for a data-driven business:

-- A data mart enables faster data access by retrieving a specific set of data for BI and reporting.
-As a result, it helps accelerate business processes.
+- Enable faster data access by retrieving a specific set of data for BI and reporting.
+As a result, it helps accelerate business intelligence.

-- Being subject-focused, it’s easier to implement a data mart and more cost-effective than building an enterprise data warehouse.
+- They are easier to implement and more cost-effective than building an enterprise data warehouse.

-- Using a data mart is easy because it is designed according to the requirements of a particular group of users working in a specific department.
+- Designed according to the requirements of a particular group of users working in a specific department.

-- A data mart is comparatively more adaptable than a data warehouse.
-Any change in the data model can be easily and quickly incorporated in the data mart because of its smaller size.
+- They are comparatively more adaptable than a data warehouse.
+Any change in the data model can be easily and quickly incorporated into the data mart because of its smaller size.

-In summary, data marts are a lot faster, adaptable, and cost-effective to maintain than a data warehouse.
-Data warehouses are created for consolidating data from a myriad of sources (often not in a structured format).
+In short, they are a lot faster, adaptable, and cost-effective to maintain than a data warehouse.
+By contrast, data warehouses are created for consolidating data from a myriad of sources (often not in a structured format).

 Types of Data Marts